webcomponents/webcomponents.github.io/src/documents/articles/a-quick-polymer-introduction.html.md

 * Pre-cache - store the elements for remaining views
 * Lazy-load - when a new view is called, load the elements

 This pattern relies on [HTTP 2](https://http2.github.io) for the push capability (when you request only one element or page, the server recommends other files to cache to prevent having the browser work this out at a later time).
-The pre-cache relies on [service workers](http://www.w3.org/TR/service-workers/) to pull down (but not instantiate) all the other elements required for the routes.
-These elements will then be instantiated at the point in time they are needed (and all the code for this is in the browser).
+The pre-cache relies on [service workers](http://www.w3.org/TR/service-workers/) to pull down (but not upgraded) all the other elements required for the routes.
+These elements will then be upgraded at the point in time they are needed (and all the code for this is in the browser).

-# Speeding up with vulcanisation
+## Speeding up with vulcanization

-As most browsers doesn't natively support HTML imports out-of-the-box (and HTTP 2 is not widely run on severs) they need to be polyfilled.
+As most browsers doesn't natively support HTML imports out-of-the-box they need to be polyfilled.
 The problem is polyfills are slower than native implementations, and worse you can import an element, that imports dependent elements, and that itself imports elements.

-This dependency chain can be slow to import so a compiler ([vulcanise](https://github.com/Polymer/vulcanize)) was written to combine all dependencies into one file so only one HTML import is needed.
+This dependency chain can be slow to import so a compiler ([vulcanize](https://github.com/Polymer/vulcanize)) was written to combine all dependencies into one file so only one HTML import is needed.

-The PRPL pattern is the opposite of vulcanistion.
+The PRPL pattern is the opposite of vulcanization.
 This pattern only loads the minimum individual elements to show whats on screen, then lazily load the others.

-Polymer's new [CLI](https://github.com/Polymer/polymer-cli) has as tooling for generating both the PRPL and vulcanised version of your project.
+Polymer's new [CLI](https://github.com/Polymer/polymer-cli) has as tooling for generating both the PRPL and vulcanized version of your project.

 ## Polybuild

-[Polybuild](https://github.com/PolymerLabs/polybuild) is a tool that lives on top of vulcanise and makes it super easy to vulcanise a file and split the output into two files: a HTML file for the [templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/) and a JS file for the Polymer code.
+[Polybuild](https://github.com/PolymerLabs/polybuild) is a tool that lives on top of vulcanize and makes it super easy to vulcanize a file and split the output into two files: a HTML file for the [templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/) and a JS file for the Polymer code.

-# Sanitising your components
+## Sanitising your components

-Polymer comes with a program called [Hydrolysis](https://github.com/Polymer/hydrolysis) that can be used to analyse elements.
+Polymer comes with a program called [Hydrolysis](https://github.com/Polymer/hydrolysis) that can be used to analyze elements.
 From this a tool called [polylint](https://github.com/PolymerLabs/polylint) was made that does a very basic sanity check of your elements (and follows the dependency chain) giving you some piece of mind in the build process.

 Polymer's [CLI](https://github.com/Polymer/polymer-cli) tool includes a linter to make the process easier.

-# Shady DOM
+## Shady DOM

-webcomponents.js comes in two flavours <em>standard</em> and <em>lite</em>.
+webcomponents.js comes in two flavors <em>standard</em> and <em>lite</em>.
 The <em>lite</em> version contains all the polyfills except the Shadow DOM polyfill.
 The reason for this is it is a heavy weight piece of code to copy the Shadow DOM!!

 There is a noticeable increase in load time when using the standard version, so unless you explicitly need the Shadow DOM it is recommended for speed reasons you use the <em>lite</em> version.

 The [Shady DOM](https://www.polymer-project.org/1.0/blog/shadydom) provides the same encapsulation benefits as the Shadow DOM but without the massive polyfill overhead.

-# Polymer micro
+## Polymer micro

 If you don't want all the extra features of Polymer you can instead use [Polymer micro](https://www.polymer-project.org/1.0/docs/devguide/experimental#polymer-micro), which is just a plain wrapper around web components.